 The Host is a 2006 South Korean horror film directed by Bong Joon-ho.
 The film follows a family living in Seoul who must deal with a terrifying creature that has emerged from the Han River and begun attacking people.
 As the city is plunged into chaos, the family must have wits to survive.
 The Host is a thrilling ride from start to finish, filled with jaw-dropping special effects and heart-pounding suspense.

 This was the first monster movie to get international attention.
 However, it is not your normal monster movie.
 Most monster movies don’t show the monster until the 3rd act.
 Until then, there is a buildup that gets the audience ready.
 However, The Host puts the monster on center stage from the get-go.
 The fear is countered by a lower-class Korean family that brings a lot of comedy to the film due to their lack of education and goofy behavior.

-This blend of horror and comedy leaves the audience on the edge of their feet.
+This blend of horror and comedy leaves the audience on their feet.
 Other Korean directors have taken on this style to great effect.

 Watch on: Hulu | Amazon Prime

 Another great example of mixing genres is the Korean horror film The Wailing.
 The movie is set in a small village in Korea beset by a mysterious disease that causes people to go mad and violently kill others.
 A woman named Jong-Goo is tasked with investigating the disease, and he enlists the help of a shaman named Il-Gwang.
 As they delve deeper into the mystery, they discover that the disease may be caused by an evil spirit known as “The Sadako.”